Solving Issues & Earning Rewards

 Once your profile is ready, navigate to the Explore page.
 Here you will see active Wave Programs (e.g., Stellar) and their currently running Waves.

 Each Wave card displays the Reward Budget (the total pot available) and the Time Window (when the sprint ends).
-Click into a Wave to see the list of available issues.
+Click the "Issues" button on the Wave Program view to jump into a list of available issues.
+You can filter this list to only show unassigned issues, or issues without any applications.

 Applying for an Issue